Pholith/ONI-Mods/src/Always3Interests/Preview/Preview.md

 ## Details
 CUSTOMIZE:
+You can chance some configuration in the duplicant generation by modifying the file:

+Documents\Klei\OxygenNotIncluded\mods\Steam\1717999057\config.json

-You can change the number of interests of new duplicants by modifying the file: steamapps\common\OxygenNotIncluded\Mods\Always3Interests\Config\Always3InterestsState.json Open it with a text editor (notepad or others) and change the value of 3.
+Open it with a text editor (notepad or others) and change the value like in the screenshoot of the mod presentation.

-Do not put a value greater than 5.
+If you have a problem loading the mod, you must delete the folder in and restart:
+C:\Users\Name ****\Documents\Klei\OxygenNotIncluded\mods\Steam\1717999057